- The Microsoft Windows EapHost 2002 error occurs due to several factors.

-Note: Ensure you are able to identify the restore point date before Microsoft Windows EapHost error 2002 display.
+Note: Ensure you are able to identify the restore point dated before the Microsoft Windows EapHost error 2002 display.

-Solution 8: Install the latest Windows updates
+7. Install the latest Windows updates

-- Go to Start>type “update” in the search box and then click on “Windows Update” to proceed.
+- Go to Start and type update in the search box to open Windows Update.

 - After the update is complete, restart your Windows PC.

-Solution 9: Reset the PC
+8. Reset the PC

-- Choose “Advanced options”.
+- Choose Advanced options.

 - Now, select Troubleshoot.